Day Admissions FAQs

 In 2018 on the other hand, the number of siblings and other high priority was much bigger, with siblings numbering 93.
 This, along with more first preferences (279), meant that the final place allocated on allocation day was to a Church criteria applicant at 980 metres.
 After allocation day some parents will decline a place offered, generally because their child is going to be independently educated but in 2018 this happened in very few cases.

 Subsequently, because of the failure of Katherine Warrington School to open, the Governors agreed to offer as a one off an additional 30 places for 2018 entry.
 This allowed places to be offered to many more Church applicant families,

-However, this cannot and will not be repeated for 2019 entry.
+However, this cannot and will not be repeated.
 The admission number will be 170 day and 10 boarder students.

 Do you have to attend church to apply to the school?